kakyoism/kkappkit/README.md

 ## Motivation

 ### Back story
 On a regular day, my colleagues ask me to write a small tool.
-So I roll up my sleeves, finish `myscript.py`, and it works for me, that is, with command line (CLI):
+So I roll up my sleeves and finish `myscript.py`.
+It works for me, that is, through command line (CLI):

 ```sh
 python myscript.py -V -C config.json